shivakumar-617181/Docker/Docker Swarm/README.md

 **8).** Here The Scheduling of the Containers Have Two Modes.

        A). **Global-Mode:- **  One Container will Automatically Schedule the on Each Node.
-You Cant Able to Setup the Scale-in and Scale-Down for the Global Replication Mode Containers.
+You Can`t Able to Setup the Scale-in and Scale-Down for the Global Replication Mode Containers.
 Most Suitable for Monitering, Logs and For Networking type of the Pods.

        B). **Replica Mode:- **  All Our Application Containers are Deployed Into Clustrer in the Form Replica Mode.
 We Can Scal-up and Scale-down Based On the Load Getting For Our Pods.
 Based On the Replica Count Number Containers are Created In the Cluster.